FlamzFire11/my-hand-app/README.md

 Made by yours truly with the help of vite and react

 **P.S.** if the camera does not activate please refresh the page and be patient..
 Thank you!

+**P.p.S.** Ai was also only used in helping me fix some bugs and learn mediapipe with react and vite.. ( i would say about 6-7 ty persent of the whole project)